Second presidency of Donald Trump: Government shutdown in October–November 2025

 On November 7, Justice Ketanji Brown Jackson temporarily froze the lower court order requiring full payment of SNAP.
-ABC News said, “at least nine states had already begun issuing SNAP benefits under the direction of the federal agency that operates SNAP,” and reportedly these states include California, Wisconsin, Kansas, Pennsylvania, New York, New Jersey, and Vermont.
+ABC News stated, "at least nine states had already begun issuing SNAP benefits under the direction of the federal agency that operates SNAP," reportedly including California, Wisconsin, Kansas, Pennsylvania, New York, New Jersey, and Vermont.

-In early November, Trump called for ending the Senate’s rule and tradition of the filibuster.
-On November 6, some Republican senators talked about making a "clean" Continuing Resolution one of the exceptions to the filibuster rule, but it’s estimated that this change is unlikely.
+In early November, Trump called for ending the Senate's rule and tradition of the filibuster.
+On November 6, some Republican senators talked about making a "clean" Continuing Resolution one of the exceptions to the filibuster rule, but it's estimated that this change is unlikely.

-On November 9, the Senate achieved a 60-vote compromise of a “mini-bus” which will fund certain departments through next September and the rest of government through January 30th.
-SNAP will be funded through September.
-Senate Republicans agree to have a vote on the Affordable Care Act (“Obamacare”) funding by the 2nd week of December.
+On November 9, the Senate achieved a 60-vote compromise of a "mini-bus" which will fund certain departments through next September and the rest of government through January 30.
+SNAP would be funded through September 2026.
+Senate Republicans agreed to have a vote on the Obamacare funding by the 2nd week of December.
 Eight Democrats voted with Republicans to end the shutdown.

-On November 12, the House passed the bill by a 222-209 vote.
-Later that day, President Trump signed the bill into law.

-During the shutdown pain had been increasing from government workers not getting paid, from SNAP benefits ending, and from understaffed air traffic control.
-CBS News said, “The moderates viewed the deal — after Republicans leaders refused Schumer's offer — as the best possible offer they could secure, arguing that continuing the shutdown would only inflict more pain without any hopes of a better deal.”
-In addition, Senator Tim Kaine (D-Virginia) was won by a new continuing resolution coming from the White House which reversed the October layoffs.
+On November 12, the House passed the bill, 222 to 209.
+Trump then signed it into law.
+CBS News said, "The moderates viewed the deal — after Republicans leaders refused Schumer's offer — as the best possible offer they could secure, arguing that continuing the shutdown would only inflict more pain without any hopes of a better deal."
+In addition, Senator Tim Kaine (D-Virginia) was won over by a new continuing resolution coming from the White House which reversed the October layoffs.

+Government funding starting January 30, 2026

+On January 8, 2026, the House of Representatives voted 397 - 28 for a three-bill package, known as a "minibus", which House and Senate negotiators had put forward earlier that week.

+There was a partial shutdown from January 31 till February 3, 2026.
+On February 3, the House passed and President Trump signed the Senate version to fund the United States government through September, which the exception of the Department of Homeland Security (DHS) only being funded through February 13.
+This is the result of disagreement between Democrats and Republicans over how to move forward from the situation in Minneapolis, Minnesota.

+In the end, 21 House Democrats had voted for the funding bill and 21 House Republicans had voted against it.